(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 First of all:

 Don’t be afraid of carbs!
 Complex (!) carbohydrates will be your number one of energy intake.
-Even if you want to lose weight (and those who want to lose weight will lose it!) you need to eat your carbohydrates!
+Even if you want to lose weight, you need to eat your carbohydrates!

 “A diet characterized by low carbohydrate and high protein intake was associated with increased total and particularly cardiovascular mortality amongst women.
 Vigilance with respect to long-term adherence to such weight control regimes is advisable.”

-Especially women tend to believe in low-carb weight loss programs (which might be effective in the short-term) and actually risk their health in the long-term.
+Especially women tend to believe in low-carb weight loss programs, which might be effective in the short-term but are potentially bad for health in the long-term.

 The myth of protein

-This is probably number one of all dietary myths: you DON’T need more than 0.8g protein per kilogram body weight (unless you’re not a professional athlete).
+This is probably number one of all dietary myths: you DON’T need more than 0.8g protein per kilogram body weight (unless you’re not a professional athlete or people who need more protein for special reasons).
 And this is easy to reach with a whole foods plant-based diet.

 The supplement industry told us for years that we have to eat more and more protein to be healthy and especially to build up muscles.
 BUT too much protein will risk your health very likely as the risk of developing diseases like diabetes type 2 or cancer will increase.